-- Conveyor owners must give operating instructions to operators or employees before allowing them to operate the machine. - Procedures must be reviewed annually thereafter, as per OSHA (Occupational Safety and Health Administration) regulation 1928.57. - The operator must be responsible, properly trained and physically able.
-You should be familiar with farm machinery in general. - Think SAFETY!
+Conveyor owners must give operating instructions to operators or employees before allowing them to operate the machine.

+Procedures must be reviewed annually thereafter, as per OSHA (Occupational Safety and Health Administration) regulation 1928.57.

+- The most important safety device on this equipment is a SAFE operator.
+It is the operator's responsibility to understand all safety and operating instructions in this document, and to follow them. - An untrained operator exposes himself and bystanders to possible serious injury or death. - Think SAFETY!
 Work SAFELY!